 But first, a bit of history: Why the hell is this knot called a Windsor?
 While many think the knot was created by the ever-stylish Duke of Windsor (you know, that one King of England that abdicated and married that American), it was actually invented by his father, King George V. He preferred a broader knot and had his ties made with a thicker fabric to result in a wider look.
 Thus, the Windsor knot was invented to replicate the the same thickness while using a thinner fabric.

+Why do we still use a Windsor knot?
 The Windsor knot just looks more professional.
 Sure, if you are going to a hipster concert and want to rock a skinny tie, by all means, give it up to a half Windsor.
-But at work, cocktails, dates, the full Windsor knot is the star.
+But at work, cocktails, and dates, the full Windsor knot is the way to go.